Carnitinamidase

+Carnitinamidase is a microbial enzyme that catalyzes the hydrolysis of (R)-carnitinamide to (R)-carnitine and ammonia:

+The reaction has been used to produce the enantiomer, (R)-carnitine from the racemic mixture, DL-carnitinamide.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is L-carnitinamide amidohydrolase.
-Other names in common use include L-carnitinamidase, carnitine amidase, and L-carnitine amidase.
+Other names in use include L-carnitinamidase, carnitine amidase, and L-carnitine amidase.